shariqriazz/QuickScribe/instructions/core.md

 - TX: "well okay product roadmap"
 - INT: "Product roadmap" (edited)
 - Each refinement stage must progress toward final form
+- If int1 would be identical to int, omit int1
+- If int2 would be identical to int1, omit int2
+- If int3 would be identical to int2, omit int3
+- Only include stages that add unique refinement

 # MODE SWITCHING (Direct Commands Only)
 Current mode: {{CURRENT_MODE}}